Topological edge solitons and their stability in a nonlinear Su-Schrieffer-Heeger model: Introduction

-The principles underlying quantum TIs have been fruitfully adapted to photonic (electromagnetic)~\cite{Ozawa19_RMP,SmLe19_arXiv} and phononic (mechanical)~\cite{Huber16_NP,Liu20_AFM} systems.
-The governing differential equations of these systems often exhibit nonlinearity, which can interact with topology to create new dynamical effects.
-There have been several proposals to include inter-site or on-site nonlinearity in the SSH model, with the latter considered particularly relevant to photonics~\cite{SmLe19_arXiv}.
+More recently, there have been several proposals to include inter-site or on-site nonlinearity in the SSH model, with the latter considered particularly relevant to photonics~\cite{SmLe19_arXiv}.
 In~\cite{Hadad16,Hadad17}, self-induced topological transitions are achieved in SSH models whose inter-cell coupling depends on the local dimer energy.
-In~\cite{soln17}, topological gap solitons with nontrivial chirality are found in the SSH model with on-site cubic (Kerr) nonlinearity.
+In~\cite{soln17}, topological gap solitons with nontrivial chirality are found in the SSH model with on-site cubic nonlinearity.
 This model reduces to the nonlinear Dirac model in the continuum limit, where topological edge states and gap solitons are found to share a common origin~\cite{smir19}.
 In the presence of chiral symmetry breaking, this model is found to exhibit rich topological physics that entail new edge and bulk solitons~\cite{tulo20}.
-Other types of nonlinearity also find prominent applications including topological lasers~\cite{Malz18_NJP,Malz18_OE} and topological circuits~\cite{Kotw19_arXiv} among others.
+Topological gap solitons are also found in a mechanical SSH model with on-site cubic nonlinearity~\cite{Chau21_PRB} and a photonic SSH model with on-site saturable nonlinearity~\cite{Guo20_OL}.
+Other nonlinearities also find prominent applications including topological lasers~\cite{Malz18_NJP,Malz18_OE} and topological circuits~\cite{Enge17_PRL,Kotw19_arXiv} among others.

 The SSH model with on-site Kerr nonlinearity can be regarded as the prototypical model for realizing nonlinear topological localized states.
-Here we explain the origin of topological gap solitons in this model, including both bulk and edge solitons, based on the phase space geometry of the underlying discrete spatial dynamical system.
+Here we explain the origin of topological gap solitons in this model, including both bulk and edge solitons, based on the phase space geometry of the underlying discrete spatial dynamical system (DS).
 We use numerical continuation to obtain the complete set of topological edge solitons, and compute their stability to reveal the inherent limit of energy storage on the edge.
 We also present analytical approximations in the small coupling ratio limit and the continuum limit.
 Our aim is to characterize edge solitons systematically, since only particular instances of this solution set have been reported to our knowledge~\cite{smir19,tulo20}.
 Our method can be generalized to many other nonlinear TIs to expand their tunability through the discovery of new solutions.